inv4fee2020/pli_node_conf/node_backup_restore.md

 There are two approaches to the restore operation as set out below.

 ---
-### In-Place RESTORE
+## The in-place RESTORE

 An 'in-place' restore is where you need to revert the node to a previous state, this could be either just the conf files or the database files or indeed both.
+This scenario does not invole the re-installation of the node deployment files.

 This is not a very involved operation with minimal steps as follows;